Provost and Executive Vice President for Academic Affairs

 Senior Associate to the Provost/Exec VP of Academic Affairs

 Wendy Buss works closely with the provost’s executive support staff to provide leadership and direction for change management initiatives, project management and program development on behalf of the provost.
 She advises and collaborates on initiatives for the provost through excellent working relationships with offices of key stakeholders including senior vice provosts, vice provosts, deans, the president and TU’s Board of Trustees.
 Buss attends selected meetings with the provost and provides organizational support for university accreditation reporting and on-site visits.

 Mindi Fuser supports the Office of the Provost by managing the annual operating budget for Academic Affairs and by monitoring the fiscal and programmatic operations of the associated colleges and departments.
 She works closely with the senior vice provost for operations and student success to support academic planning and institutional goals.

 Fuser also helps to coordinate the financial review effort of the strategic plan and provides support for the university and college/program accreditations.

 Lauren Wagner edits the Undergraduate Bulletin and manages the publication process for the Graduate and Law Bulletins.
-She serves as secretary to the Dean’s Council, the University Curriculum Committee, and the Trustees’ Faculty and Curriculum Committee.
+She serves as secretary to the Dean’s Council, the University Curriculum Committee and the Board of Trustees’ Faculty and Curriculum Committee.
 She administers the Digital Measures Activity Insight and Workflow faculty activity recordkeeping systems.
 She supports the Honors Program and performs other duties as assigned.

 Sara Faith assists with the budgetary responsibilities including the processing of requisitions and purchase orders for the Office of the Provost and other academic units.
 She manages and ensures the smooth operation of the Office of the Provost on a daily basis and is the initial contact person for individuals seeking assistance from the Office of the Provost.